Type of Programs

 - It takes a minimum of 10-20 people to easily run a full corporate Street Law Program.

 - 1 hr for a classroom session

 -The length of classroom visits varies based upon school.
 The length of the program varies depending upon the host organization’s and school’s calendars.

-- costs per site based upon location.
-Sites should continue to budget internally for students transportation, meals, snacks, and swag if they want to give any out.
+-Sites should separately develop a budget for student need, e.g. transportation, meals, snacks, and swag if they want to give any out.
 SL requires at least two classroom visits and exploration of at least two legal topics from our library of lessons.

 "Street Law was a great experience!"

 Street Law’s Legal Diversity Pipeline Program is a collaboration between Street Law and a corporate legal department or a law firm.
 Street Law will locate a local high school with a high percentage of underrepresented students.
 The corporate legal department or the law firm will teach lessons and lead workshops that are designed to show the students that law can be a path for them.

 Click the “Request Information” button on the website to contact Street Law and get started!